mike99mac/mariacmdb/README.md

 </VirtualHost>
 ```

-- Following is an Apache configuration file for a RHEL-based Linux:
+- Following is an Apache configuration file for a **RHEL-based Linux**:

 ```
 # cat /etc/httpd/conf/httpd.conf